CCS Checker AU

 The right order for any major decision

-2. Check proximity to the next income band via the CCS Stress Test
+2. Check proximity to the next income band — Cliffs tab in Guided, CCS Stress Test in Advanced

-3. If it's happening mid-year, run the Year Impact Planner
+3. If it's happening mid-year, run the Year tab / Year Impact Planner

-4. Review What You Actually Keep to see the net position
+4. Review Take-home / What You Actually Keep to see the net position

-5. Check the FTB Estimator to see how FTB moves alongside CCS
+5. Check FTB to see how Family Tax Benefit moves alongside CCS

 6. Generate the Premium Report to save or share your findings